lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ```
 ![Pasted image 20240518174042](https://github.com/lm3nitro/Projects/assets/55665256/a62d8a3d-5af3-4d3b-9a15-ed3717369649)

-To check the staus, the following command can be used:
+To check the status, the following command can be used:
 ```
 sudo systemctl status nprobe cento ntopng pf_ring
 ```